-The traditions that inform a Friends education are centuries old, yet they provide a powerful education for twenty-first century engagement, success, and fulfillment.
+The traditions that inform a Friends education are centuries old, yet they provide a powerful education for 21st-century engagement, success, and fulfillment.

 Friends graduates presume that learning requires perseverance, that they can accomplish more together than they can alone, that a diversity of perspectives enriches learning, that the habit of reflection and self-assessment leads to refined understanding, and that they are flexible and resourceful problem solvers.
 Beyond these academic advantages, they are primed to move through life with optimism, purpose, and joy.